magwenelab/CodeStarterKit/vscode_setup.md

 ## Install VSCode Remote-SSH extensions

-Go to the Extensions tab (Ctrl + Shift + X) and search for and install Remote-SSH, Remote Explorer nad Remote-SHH: Editing Configuration Files.
+Go to the Extensions tab in the left panel icons (or Ctrl + Shift + X) and search for and install Remote-SSH.
+This will automatically install these other extensions: Remote Explorer nad Remote-SHH: Editing Configuration Files.

 ## Install other VSCode extensions